-Ushering in a new generation of supermodels, since 2014, Dutch model Rianne van Rompaey has booked campaigns and walked the runway for Louis Vuitton , Prada and Coach, along with many more of the industry’s biggest brands.
-Distinguished by her eye-catching red mane, alabaster complexion and classical features, van Rompaey has graced the covers of some of world's most prestigious magazines and is ranked as one of the top 50 models of 2016 on Models.com.
+Ushering in a new generation of supermodels, since 2014, Dutch model Rianne van Rompaey has booked campaigns for the likes of Chloé, Louis Vuitton and Valentino and walked the runway for many of the industry’s biggest brands.
+Distinguished by her eye-catching red mane, alabaster complexion and classical features, van Rompaey has graced the covers of some of world's most prestigious magazines.

 Rompaey grew up in Wageningen, The Netherlands and attended RSG Pantarijn high school.
 At the age of 19, she was scouted by Amsterdam-based Paparazzi Model Management.